 Street frontages

-The inclusion of a clause which applies to local centre zones to consider of active street frontages of buildings at the ground floor.
+The inclusion of a clause which applies to local centre zones to consider active street frontages of buildings at the ground floor.

 Heritage